SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: Related Work

 \section{Related Work}

 In this section, we review prior studies to determine whether any existing technologies can address the challenges targeted in this work.
-We then compare single-component flexible morphing mechanisms that could be integrated into a flexible sheet hand.
+We then compare single-component flexible morphing mechanisms that could be integrated into the previous SCU-Hand~\cite{takahashi2025scuhand}.